Customer Reviews

 What do you think about the construction

-The cable is massive, the quality is immediately apparent at the touch, despite everything it is very flexible and the construction is well cared for at all levels.
-The quality of the packaging is remarkable in both robustness and aesthetics, nothing to say.
-Perhaps the only small flaw is the lack of phase indication on the power plug.
+The cable is massive, you can see the quality right away at the touch, despite everything it is very flexible and the construction is cared for at all levels.
+The quality of the packaging is remarkable in both sturdiness and aesthetics, nothing to say.
+Perhaps the only minor flaw is not having marked phase on the power plug.

 How did you carry out the tests?
-Which songs did you use to test the cable?
+What tracks did you use to test the cable?

-I had the system connected to the mains with a common power strip where all your cables connected.
-Then I bought a cheap, 150 euro, eight-output Schuko filtered power strip on the Internet and connected it to the mains via your Netzkabel Dedalus replacing the common power strip that everyone uses at home.
+I had the system connected to the mains with a common multi-socket power strip where all your cables connected.
+Then I bought an inexpensive, 150-euro, eight-output Schuko filtered multisocket power strip on the Internet and connected it to the grid via your power cord Dedalus replacing the common power strip that everyone uses in the house.

 Review Raphael Dedalus Power